Updated May 1, 2016 | Also posted at New Worker Magazine

 Study up on your teammates before you meet them

-This may seem a bit of an odd suggestion insofar as it’s creepy to internet-stalk your future busmates before seeing them IRL, but come on, that’s what the fucking internet is for.
-Before the trip, the StartupBus website publishes brief bios of each buspreneur, accompanied by a photo and short list of each person’s skills.
+This may seem a bit of an odd suggestion insofar as it’s creepy to internet-stalk people before seeing them IRL, but come on, that’s what the fucking internet is for.
+Before the trip, the StartupBus website publishes brief bios of each participant, accompanied by a photo and short list of their skills.
 One night before the trip I sat at a bar and read through everyone’s bio.

-The next day when I met my future busmates at a pre-trip party, I already had a leg up and was able to start matching faces to names.
+The next day when I met my future busmates at a pre-trip party, I already was able to start matching faces to names.
 It helps because you have to act fast to meet so many new people.
-Knowing each person’s skill set can also give you an edge when it comes time to form teams.
+Knowing each person’s skill set is also useful when it comes time to form teams.

 Don’t bother comparing yourself to others

-To be honest, I worried that my skills would not be on par with my fellow buspreneurs.
-For fuck’s sake, I’d already been designing and building for clients for years, but then again I didn’t have a solid idea of where I stood.
+To be honest, I wasted a lot of time worrying about whether my skills would be on par with everyone else on the trip.
+For fuck’s sake, I’d already been designing and building for clients for years, wasn’t that enough?
+But I didn’t have a solid idea of where I stood when it comes to skills.
 When you work for yourself, no one gives you a promotion or pats you on the back.
-Earning a living and having happy clients is one form of proof, but if you work alone you don’t often get to see how you stack up against others.
+Earning a living and having lots of happy clients is one form of proof, but if you work alone you don’t often get to see how you stack up against others.

-Given that each participant is expected to fill one of three roles — developer, designer, or “hustler” (i.e. business development) — if my skills weren’t sufficient I might end up being a lame teammate, or worse, a dead weight.
+Given that each participant is expected to fill one of three roles — developer, designer, or “hustler” (i.e. responsible for business development) — if my skills weren’t sufficient I might end up being a weak teammate, or worse, a dead weight.
 As a conscientious and empathetic person, that was an awful prospect to consider.

-I may have had a double anxiety about this, as a female and as someone whose design and development skills were entirely self-taught.
+I may have had a double anxiety about this, as a woman and as someone whose design and development skills were entirely self-taught.
 Call it gender-related performance anxiety.
 Anyone would be embarrassed if their skills didn’t cut it, but since the tech world of hackathons and startups is dominated by “rockstar” programmer dudes, the possibility that I might not “deserve” to be there haunted me.
-As a woman, the implication of getting somewhere not based on merit is particularly mortifying and insulting.
+Being female, the implication of getting somewhere not based on merit is particularly mortifying and insulting.
 Part of the reason I became a freelancer and a business owner in the first place was so that I could work more on my own terms and not have to think about that crap.

 Imposter syndrome — the feeling that you may be unmasked as a fraud — is a common one when you contend with groups of high-caliber professionals who demonstrate their value in a competitive and public way.
-I’m harping on this point because I eventually found there were a number of others who felt unsure as well—and I should note that those people were all top shelf talent.
-I also bring this up because in life I’ve seen people drop out because they didn’t think they could contend.
+I’m harping on this point because I eventually found there were a number of others who felt unsure as well.
+I also bring this up because there have been so many times I’ve seen people drop out because they didn’t think they could contend.
 Fuck that.
 Do some shadow boxing and then get your ass in the ring.

 When you’re self-taught and work alone, there’s a lot of shadow boxing.
-StartupBus is full of people who regularly do hackathons, but for me it was the first time I worked on an app with other people.
-Seeing just how much developers Google their way through problems — that alone was worth the price of admission.
-The simple experience of watching how other people actually work gave me a lot of context, and more confidence.
+StartupBus is full of people who regularly do hackathons or work in tech companies, but for me it was the first time I worked on an app with other people.
+Seeing just how much other people rely on Google to get through problems — that alone was worth the price of admission.
+The simple experience of watching how other people actually work gave me a lot of context, and more confidence in the long run.

 Your teammates will be rad